-Good grooming and hygiene is essential, so make sure you have clean hair, fingernails, fresh breath, deodorant, etc. Hair should be styled in a neat but manageable style, as the last thing you want to be doing during the interview is stressing about your fancy new up-do coming unpinned, however I recommend you keep it pulled back from your face.
+Good grooming and hygiene are essential, so make sure you have clean hair, fingernails, fresh breath, deodorant, etc. Hair should be styled in a neat but manageable style, as the last thing you want to be doing during the interview is stressing about your fancy new up-do coming unpinned, however, I recommend you keep it pulled back from your face.
 Men, if you have facial hair, be sure to give it a trim/comb through ahead of the interview, so that you look as neat and tidy as possible.

 Avoid loud prints:

 It’s good to show a bit of personality in your outfit choice, however, it is best to stick to block colors, rather than loud, busy prints.
 Don’t be afraid of going for a slightly brighter shade, as it can help you to stand out and appear more confident.
 Try to find a balance between smart and stylish.

 Novelty ties and socks are best avoided.
 Yes, the interviewer will notice!